FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

     ServeHTTP(w ResponseWriter, r *Request)
   }
     ```
-  The handler should handle the incoming `http.Request` and write the response to the `ResponseWriter`.
+  The handler should handle the incoming `http.Request` and write the response into the `ResponseWriter`.
 In our application the `http.Handler` will be our `server`, which we initialize by `NewServer()`

-The type `http.Handler` is a very central pillar of Go.
+The type `http.Handler` is a very central pillar of Go (TODO(oren): rephrase?).
 It makes abstraction over http real easy.
 Besides this type, there is also the type `http.HandlerFunc`:
 ```go
 package http